 On Friday, five days after the sinking, a clerk appeared and pasted on to the boards strips of paper on which the names of those saved were written in large blue letters.
 And thus became apparent the scale of the loss.
 More than 500 households lost at least one person.
-Whole streets in Northam and Chapelwere drab with blackcrepe.
-At one school, the headmistress took a visitor into a classroom and said: "Stand up any childwho has a relative on the Titanic."
+Whole streets in Northam and Chapel were drab with black creps.
+At one school, the headmistresstook a visitor into a classroom and said: "Stand up any child who has a relative on the Titanic."
 Every chair scraped back, and the whole class stood.
 At another school, in Northam, half the 240 pupils lost their father.
-And the words of one woman to the Daily Mirror capture how concentrated the deaths were: "Mirs May across the way lost her husband and oldest som...
-Mrs Allen round the corner lost her husband, George.
-And the young girl there in black is Mrs Barnes.
+And the words of one woman to the Daily Mirrar capture how concentrated the clearits were: "Mrs May across the way lost her husband, George.
+And the young girt there in black is Mrs Barnes.
 She lost her brother.
 The woman going into the shop is Mrs Gosling.
 She lost a son..."